 Director: Yourself

-Local Nominee Director: Your corporate secretary should be able to arrange for someone qualified to take this position.
+Local Nominee Director: Your corporate secretary like RCS should be able to arrange for someone qualified to take this position.

 Secretary: Your corporate secretary